boltlessengineer/boltlessengineer.github.io/src/content/blog/i-hate-markdown.md

 ---
 pubDatetime: 2024-07-17
-title: I hate Markdown
+title: Welcome to my blog
 description:
-  I hate Markdown
+  hi
 ---

-I'm not satisfied with the whole markdown ecosystem.
+Tbh I'm not satisfied with the whole markdown ecosystem.
-This is just temporary blog to share my ideas to public, hopefully it will be replaced to [norg] in a year.
+This blog is just a temporary solution to share my ideas to public, hopefully it will be replaced to [norg] in a year.

 [norg]: https://github.com/nvim-neorg/norg-specs